shuhailab/learngit/README.md

 # git
-git is a useful tool.
+git is a useful tool.f
+greating a new  branch is quick.